 This can be addressed through appropriately targeted health services and the development of approaches which include disability and gender considerations.
 The Right to Health programme aims to contribute to building a society where all people can access services, and where lessons learned can affect other health areas, in line with the UK Department for International Development’s disability framework.

-Services will be targeted to reach some of the most neglected and hardest-to-reach populations who are unlikely to benefit from standard health care services.
-The project will be delivered in partnership with local partner eye care hospitals and ministries of health at national and district levels.
-To reach the most marginalised groups, the programme will run inclusive eye health screening camps, and targeted outreach will be developed in collaboration with local disabled people’s organisations (DPOs), community-based organisations and self-help groups.
+Services are targeted to reach some of the most neglected and hardest-to-reach populations who are unlikely to benefit from standard health care services.
+The project is delivered in partnership with local partner eye care hospitals and ministries of health at national and district levels.
+To reach the most marginalised groups, the programme runs inclusive eye health screening camps, and targeted outreach is developed in collaboration with local disabled people’s organisations (DPOs), community-based organisations and self-help groups.

-The programme will operate in Rangpur, Rajshahi and Dhaka divisions in Bangladesh, and Baluchistan, Punjab and Khyber Pakhtunkhwa provinces in Pakistan.
+The programme runs in Rangpur, Rajshahi and Dhaka divisions in Bangladesh, and Baluchistan, Punjab and Khyber Pakhtunkhwa provinces in Pakistan.